davedawkins/Sutil/README.md

 ## Changelog (most recent first)

+- Textarea example.
+Introduces `html` element to inject raw HTML, using an imported JS markdown library.
 - Fix for issue #5
 - Convert main app to Elmish.
 See src/App/App.fs
 - Alfonso's PR also gives us a better Elmish MVU architecture than I had previously.
 See section further down on MVU